vaibhavsagar/website/drafts/quick-easy-nixpkgs-pinning.md

 which outputs the correct hash at the end.

-What happens if we want to update pinned version?
+What happens if we want to update the pinned version?
 One workflow I've seen suggested is to update the `rev`, change one character in the `sha256`, and let the Nix error message tell you the correct hash to use.
 I think we can do better than this.